HenrikAckler/HenrikAckler/README.md

 ## Why is your GitHub bare? 🏜️

 I don't think anyone actually cares that I don't have much here, but it bears covering.
 I finish my side projects if I'm still learning from them, or if I think I can do it better.
 Personal projects are about growth to me.
 For example, my [ASCII Art](https://github.com/HenrikAckler/asciiArt) project.
-I finished it because of how much I learned.
+I 'finished' it because of how much I learned.
 Is it good?
 No, not really, but doing it made everything I wrote after that better.

 At least daily I open my IDE, or CAD, or shell, or even just a new note page on my tablet, and I see where an idea takes me.
 That's why my GitHub's empty.